 Food intolerances can be a distressing experience for many people.
 Symptoms of food intolerance can range from mild discomfort to severe digestive issues, skin problems, headaches, and more.
 Noticing patterns and documenting details of symptoms can be very helpful to diagnose any underlying health concerns.
 At times, food intolerances cannot be traced to any medical conditions.
 There are integrative approaches that can help alleviate symptoms and improve overall health.
 Here are some approaches to aid relief: 1.Special Diets: Properties of … Read More

-This Logosynthesis podcast for therapists and coaches highlights how it is being used to support healing, healthy living & personal growth!
-Each episode offers insights from a certified Practitioner or Master Practitioner in Logosynthesis® related to their speciality of work.
-If you’re a therapist or coach looking for a powerful model to support your clients’ healing and personal growth, you might want to check out this podcast.
-Hosted by Cathy Caswell, a Master Practitioner and Instructor in Logosynthesis, this podcast … Read More
+An introduction to ‘Why Logosynthesis® Works’ Podcast.
+This podcast for therapists and coaches highlights how Logosynthesis® supports healing, healthy living & personal growth!
+Each episode offers insights from a certified Practitioner or Master Practitioner in Logosynthesis®.
+They relate the model to their speciality of work.
+Be sure to listen if you’re looking for a transformative model to support your clients’ healing and personal growth.
+Cathy Caswell is a Master Practitioner and Instructor in Logosynthesis®.
+She hosts this podcast to share … Read More

 Many people struggle with workplace dread – feelings of dread or anxiety about going to work.
 It can be caused by a variety of factors, such as a toxic work environment, a difficult boss, or simply feeling overwhelmed by your workload.
 If you are experiencing this type of dread on a regular basis, it’s important to take action to address the issue before it takes a toll on your mental health and overall well-being.
 You don’t need to stay stuck … Read More